refinedev/refine/documentation/docs/further-readings/telemetry.md

 <Tabs>
     <TabItem value="refine-core" label="refine core" default>

 The tracking happens when a refine application is loaded on the user's browser.
-On application init, a single HTTP request is sent to <a target="_blank" rel="noopener" href="https://telemetry.refine.dev">https://telemetry.refine.dev</a>.
+On application init, a single HTTP request is sent to "https://telemetry.refine.dev".
 The request body is encoded with Base64 to be decoded on refine servers.

 There are no consequent requests for that session, as we do NOT collect any behavioral information such as _page views_, _button clicks_, etc.